JonasLamy/LiverVesselness/README.md

 # LiverVesselness

+/!\ Edit: This version contains metrics errors corrected later in the follow up journal article (see main branch).
+However, this branch is kept in this state for reproducibility of the published article.

 Repository of the work published at ICPR 2020:

 **"Vesselness Filters: A Survey with Benchmarks Applied to Liver Imaging"**, Jonas Lamy, Odyssée Merveille, Bertrand Kerautret, Nicolas Passat, Antoine Vacavant, ICPR, 2020